belingud/gptcomet/README.md

 ## Features

 * **Automatic Commit Message Generation**: GPTComet can generate commit messages based on the changes made in the code.
-* **Support for Multiple Languages**: GPTComet supports multiple languages, including English and Chinese.
+* **Support for Multiple Languages**: GPTComet supports multiple languages, including English, Chinese and so on.
-* **Customizable Configuration**: GPTComet allows users to customize the configuration to suit their needs.
+* **Customizable Configuration**: GPTComet allows users to customize the configuration to suit their needs, such llm model and prompt.
 * **Support for Rich Commit Messages**: GPTComet supports rich commit messages, which include a title, summary, and detailed description.

 ## Installation